 Student experience is core to what we do here at the University of Northampton.
 We provide a personalised learning experience for our students, and our academic teaching brings real world experiences and insights to student learning.
-As a result, 95% of our graduates have been in work or study within six months of graduating, for five years running.
 That’s why the government have awarded us Gold in the Teaching Excellence Framework (TEF).

 Discover more about us as a university.